 # Prune each group separately

-# Constrain networks to be equal across groups
+# Constrain edge weights to be equal across groups

 groupequal("omega") %>%